From Prague to Manchester: My favorite European Hilton hotels for under 40,000 points per night

 - Hilton Honors American Express Aspire Card: Earn 150,000 Hilton Honors bonus points after you spend $4,000 in purchases on the card within your first three months of card membership.

-- Hilton Honors American Express Business Card: Earn 130,000 Hilton Honors Bonus Points.
-Earn 130,000 Bonus Points after you spend $3,000 in eligible purchases on the Card in the first 3 months of Card Membership.
+- Hilton Honors American Express Business Card: Earn up to 180,000 Hilton Honors Bonus Points.
+Earn 130,000 Bonus Points after you spend $2,000 in purchases on the Hilton Honors Business Card in the first 3 months of Card Membership.
 Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the Card in the first 6 months.

 The information for the Hilton Aspire Card has been collected independently by The Points Guy.
 The card details on this page have not been reviewed or provided by the card issuer.

 Look through the benefits included with each of these cards and decide which is best for you.
 No matter what card you pick, you’ll have enough Hilton points to book a few nights at any hotel on this list.
 In fact, the Surpass card’s welcome bonus is enough for more than two weeks at the Hampton in Krakow!

 Related: The best hotel credit cards for 2021

 Hilton’s European footprint spans most major European cities, with brands ranging from the budget-friendly Hampton Inn to the high-end Conrad.
 Here, I showed you my favorite budget Hilton options in Europe that you can book for under 40,000 points per night.
 Bookmark this page and refer to it the next time you plan a Europe trip and want to stretch your Hilton points.

 For rates and fees of the Hilton Amex, please click here.

 For rates and fees of the Hilton Surpass, please click here.